Probabilistic Computers (and Hence Quantum Computers) Are Rigorously More Powerful Than Classical Deterministic Computers, and Derandomization: is in

-Next, we are going to show the language $L_d$ is in the class $\mathcal{BPP}$.
-Of course, the proof of $L_d\in\mathcal{BPP}$ is basically the same as to prove that the diagonalization language in \cite{Lin21a} is in $\mathcal{NP}$ (see Section $5$ in \cite{Lin21a}).
-For completeness of the paper and for simplicity, we only present the simpler proof as follows: \begin{theorem} The language $L_d$ accepted by the probabilistic Turing machine $M_0$ is in $\mathcal{BPP}$. \end{theorem} \begin{proof} We first define the family of languages by adding a new tape to $M_0$ as a counter to count up to which means that $M_0$ turns off when $M_0$ continues to run $2$ steps after the counter of tape $3$ exceeding $n^{k+1}-2$ or when the counter of the newly added tape exceeds $n^{i+1}$:
+The proof of $L_d\in\mathcal{BPP}$ is essentially the same as the proof that the diagonalization language in \cite{Lin21a} belongs to $\mathcal{NP}$ (see Section $5$ in \cite{Lin21a}).
+For completeness and simplicity, we present the simpler proof below: \begin{theorem} The language $L_d$ accepted by the probabilistic Turing machine $M_0$ is in $\mathcal{BPP}$. \end{theorem} \begin{proof} We first define the family of languages by adding a new tape to $M_0$ as a counter to count up to which means that $M_0$ turns itself off when $M_0$ continues to run $2$ steps after the counter of tape $3$ exceeds $n^{k+1}-2$ or when the counter of the newly added tape exceeds $n^{i+1}$:

-Then by construction, $M_0$ runs at most $|w|^{i_w+1}$ steps for any input $w$ where $i_w\in\mathbb{N}_1$ (i.e., $M_0$ runs within time $O(n^i)$ for any $i\in\mathbb{N}_1$, see Theorem \ref{theorem4.2}), we thus have
+Then by construction, $M_0$ runs at most $|w|^{i_w+1}$ steps for any input $w$ where $i_w\in\mathbb{N}_1$ (i.e., $M_0$ runs within time $O(n^i)$ for any $i\in\mathbb{N}_1$, see Theorem \ref{theorem4.2}); we thus have